tibbon/javascript-geometry-function-hw-lab/README.md

 ### Part 2, Triangle

-Given the following a `triangle` object like the one below, write the following functions:
+Given the following `triangle` object like the one below, write the following functions:

 * isEquilateral - Returns whether the triangle is equilateral or not
 * isIsosceles - Returns whether the triangle is isosceles or not